Skip to content

 CHPC provides version 5.4.4 as the last of the 5.x series, and updates the version 6.x series as needed.
 Note that in version 5.4.4, OpenMP based parallelism is not optimal, while it is important for performance on the Notchpeak AMD nodes.
 For better performance on the AMD nodes, it is necessary to use version 6.x.

 Because of the sub-optimal OpenMP performance, version 5.4.4 is offered without OpenMP support.
-On the other hand, version 6.3.2 which has better OpenMP performance, especially on the AMD nodes, is offered with MPI support.
+On the other hand, versions 6.x which have better OpenMP performance, especially on the AMD nodes, is offered with MPI support.

 To use VASP 5.x: